francescobarbarulo/kubernetes-starter-pack/guides/lab06.md

     ```

     This will create a Service which targets TCP port `8080` on any Pod with the `app: hello-app` label, and expose it on an the Service TCP port `80`.
+    Being a Service of type `ClusterIP` (default if `type` is not specified), it is only usable inside the cluster.

 2. Check the Service: